 Call me the design guy that knows advertising,

-A package design class and an avid interest in the products on the Price is Right steered me to Cincinnati and a career in consumer packaged goods.
+A package design class and an avid interest in the household products on the Price is Right steered me to Cincinnati and a career in consumer packaged goods.
 Cutting my teeth on Bounce Fabric Softener during the mid 1990s, I learned how design and storytelling at shelf can increase sales (pretty cool to see how the brand has evolved since).
 At any rate, I was afforded the opportunity to become somewhat of an agency hybrid—half designer, half strategist and half account person (ok, I know that’s three halves, but I said account, not accounting).
 From there, I’ve gone on to support other global CPG brands, as well as the B2C and B2B categories—including brands in retail, restaurant and healthcare industries.

+My work may have started in print and packaging, but has evolved to include clients and branding across all visual media channels.
 The tactics may be different, but the overall goal is the same—make a connection with an audience, provide rationale to the business stakeholders and sell, sell, sell.

 Some Things I’ve Learned from Clients and Their Brands: